 Reconstructive surgery has been used for many years to restore missing eyebrows or to repair partially missing eyebrows.
 Technical considerations and the needs of the patient determine which reconstructive procedure is used:

-Transplants—A strip of hair-bearing skin and subcutaneous tissue is removed from a donor area on the scalp and grafted into the surgically-prepared eyebrow site.
+Transplants—Either a strip of hair-bearing skin and subcutaneous tissue or individual follicular units by follicular unit extraction (FUE) are removed from a donor area on the scalp, or donor areas on the body, and grafted into the surgically-prepared eyebrow site.
 The transplant procedure is performed by selecting a hair-bearing area of scalp with hair that is of appropriate texture and orientation to serve as eyebrow hair.
-Micrografts of one to two hairs placed into incisions should be used for eyebrow reconstruction.
+Follicular units, usually of one to two hairs, are placed into incisions to achieve the desired shape or density.

-Transplantation to Correct Eyebrow Loss— A purpose of transplantation of hair to the eyebrow is to recreate the eyebrow in a natural contour.
-Patient and physician must work together to outline the eyebrow area to conform to the natural symmetry of the patient’s face.
-Depending on the size of the area to be transplanted, more than one transplant session may be required; two or more sessions several months apart are common.
+Transplantation to Correct Eyebrow Loss— One goal of transplantation of hair to the eyebrow is to recreate the eyebrow in a natural contour.
+The patient and physician must work together to outline the eyebrow area to conform to the natural symmetry of the patient’s face.
+Depending on the size of the area to be transplanted, more than one transplant session may be required; two or more sessions several years apart are common.

-As the transplanted hairs grow in their new position they may require occasional trimming as well as "training" with gel or wax.
+As the transplanted hairs grow in their new position they will require occasional trimming as well as "training" with gel or wax.

 Eyelash Hair Restoration (Eyelash Surgery)

-Transplantation is the only procedure used to restore eyelash hair.
+Thin or short eyelashes can be treated with Latisse however transplantation is the only procedure used to restore eyelash hair when it has been lost.
 Eyelash surgery is a very specialized procedure that is performed by just a few surgeons.
 As is the case for eyebrows, donor hair for transplantation must be finer rather than coarser.
 All grafts are single hairs meticulously placed into the lid.
 As few as six hairs per lid may be adequate to create a natural effect.

 Itching is a common and troublesome postoperative complication.
 If the patient gives in to temptation and scratches, there is risk for dislodging the hair grafts and initiating infection.
 Eyeglasses may be worn to deter scratching.
 The dermatologist can prescribe medications to relieve itching.